 Having a Swedish ID-Card – a so called ID–kort – will make your life in Sweden a lot easier.
 You need it at all times.

 When picking up packages from the post office or when you wish to open a Swedish bank account.
-You can also use your Swedish ID-card, instead of a passport, when traveling within Europe.
+In order to get an ID-card you must:

 How to apply for a Swedish ID-card

 - Make an appointment at the Tax Office website.